 Brave Young Vaudevillians for ages 7-9

 Looking for a summer program that is fun, educational, and exciting?
-One that incorporates outdoor activities, unstructured play, and arts education and training?
+One that incorporates outdoor activities, unstructured play, theater arts education and training?
 This is the one!
 We'll play our way through the summer - singing, juggling, dancing, acting, frolicking, and so much more!
 Creating spectacular vaudeville shows for friends and family throughout the summer!

 MELODRAMA FESTIVAL PROGRAMS